 5. Model Certification.
 Certify or approve for use the planning models identified in the Project Review Plans and add to the planners' tool box of certified models using the approved model certification protocol.

 6. Policy Development Support.
-Centers would supplement the HQUSACE staff in policy compliance review, if requested, on a reimbursable basis, on projects where the center has had no prior participation.
-Centers would also provide assistance with exporting policy training to the field or providing review of draft policy.
+PCXs may supplement the HQUSACE staff in policy compliance review, if requested, on a reimbursable basis, on projects where the PCX has had no prior participation.
+Centers can also assist by providing policy training to the field or reviewing draft policy.

 7. Process Improvement.
 Develop standard processes and procedures related to their mission areas to support District execution.
 Support Corps-wide process improvement initiatives through their subject matter experts' participation on process improvement teams.

 8. Lessons Learned.
-Manage a program of sharing lessons learned through coordination with the MSC regional planning expertise centers, sponsoring workshops, technology transfer, or use of intranet resources such as SharePoint.
+Manage a program of sharing lessons learned through coordination with HQUSACE and MSC experts, sponsoring webinars and workshops, technology transfer, or use of intranet resources such as SharePoint.

 Webinars